-115.315 Limits to cross-gender viewing and searches Auditor Overall Determination: Meets Standard Auditor Discussion RJDC Operations Manual addresses the facility's approach to compliance with this standard.
+115.315 Limits to cross-gender viewing and searches

+RJDC Operations Manual addresses the facility's approach to compliance with this standard.
 The Operations Manual and the training curriculum outlines that cross-gender searches are not conducted outside of exigent circumstances or when performed by medical practitioners.
 In the past 12 months there have been zero cross-gender strip or cross-gender visual body cavity searches of residents.
 There have been zero cross-gender pat down searches of residents.
-Cross-gender visual body cavity searches, and cross-gender visual body cavity searches, and cross-gender visual body cavity searches, and cross-gender visual body cavity searches must be documented on an incident report and that facility administrators must be notified.
+Cross-gender pat down searches are not conducted unless there are exigent circumstances.
+The Operations Manual states that all crossgender strip searches, and cross-gender visual body cavity searches must be documented on an incident report and that facility administrators must be notified.
 Additionally, the facility has implemented procedures that enable residents to shower, perform bodily functions, and change clothing without non-medical staff of the opposite gender viewing their breasts, buttocks, or genitalia except in exigent circumstances or when such viewing is incidental to routine cell checks (this includes viewing on video camera).
-The operations manual requires staff to announce themselves prior to entering the housing units of residents and staff confirmed the practice of the cross-gender announcement.
+The operations manual requires staff to announce themselves prior to entering the housing units of residents of the opposite gender by announcing "female/male on the unit".
+Observations during the facility tour and interviews with residents and staff confirmed the practice of the cross-gender announcement.
 The Operations Manual prohibits searching or physically examining a transgender or intersex resident for the sole purpose of determining the resident's genital status.
 There were zero of these type searches (as described in §115.
 315 (e)-1) occurring during the past 12 months.
 100 % of all security staff have received training on conducting cross-gender pat-down searches and searches of transgender and intersex residents in a professional and respectful manner, consistent with the security needs of the facility.
 A review of training documentation related to searches, as well as interviews with staff and residents support that staff have been trained in keeping with expectations of the standard.

-Evidence relied upon to make auditor determination: • RJDC Operations Manual • Training sign in sheets and curriculum • RJDC Pre-Audit Questionnaire • Interview with residents and staff • Interview with PREA Coordinator • Observations of Auditor during the on-site portion of the Audit
+- RJDC Operations Manual

+- Training sign in sheets and curriculum

+- RJDC Pre-Audit Questionnaire

+- · Interview with residents and staff

+- Interview with PREA Coordinator

+- Observations of Auditor during the on-site portion of the Audit

 115.316 Residents with disabilities and residents who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion RJDC Operations Manual requires that the facility takes the appropriate steps to ensure that residents with disabilities have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-Additionally, residents requiring the assistance of an interpreter will be provided such assistance through Universe Technician Translation services.
-The Operations Manual prohibits the use of resident interpreters, resident readers or other types of resident assistants.
-Various forms are available to youth in both English and Spanish and PREA posters and information is also posted in English and Spanish throughout the facility.
+Additionally, residents requiring the assistance of an interpreter will be provided such assistance through translation services.
+The Operations Manual prohibits the use of resident interpreters, resident readers, or other types of resident assistants.
+Various documents and forms are available to residents in both English and Spanish and PREA posters and information is also posted in English and Spanish throughout the facility.
 The facility has had no residents with disabilities in the last 12 months.
 Resident and staff interviews verified the facility does not use resident assistants and there were no instances of resident interpreters or readers being used in the past 12 months.
-Evidence relied upon to make auditor determination: • RJDC Operations Manual • Review of Various forms translated into Spanish • RJDC Pre-Audit Questionnaire • Interview with residents, and staff • Interview with PREA Coordinator • Interview with Superintendent
+Evidence relied upon to make auditor determination: • RJDC Operations Manual • Review of documents and forms translated into Spanish • RJDC Pre-Audit Questionnaire · Interview with residents and staff • Interview with PREA Coordinator • Interview with Superintendent